 If you don't need to keep data in older partitions, a retention system is available to automatically drop unneeded child partitions.
 By default, they are only uninherited/detached not actually dropped, but that can be configured if desired.
-If the old partitions are kept, dropping their indexes can also be configured to recover disk space.
-Note that this will also remove any primary key or unique constraints in order to allow the indexes to be dropped.
 There is also a method available to dump the tables out if they don't need to be in the database anymore but still need to be kept.
 To set the retention policy, enter either an interval or integer value into the retention column of the part_config table.
 For time-based partitioning, the interval value will set that any partitions containing only data older than that will be dropped.
 For id-based partitioning, the integer value will set that any partitions with an id value less than the current maximum id value minus the retention value will be dropped.
 For example, if the current max id is 100 and the retention value is 30, any partitions with id values less than 70 will be dropped.
 The current maximum id value at the time the drop function is run is always used.
 Keep in mind that for subpartition sets, when a parent table has a child dropped, if that child table is in turn partitioned, the drop is a CASCADE and ALL child tables down the entire inheritance tree will be dropped.
-Also note that a partition set managed by pg_partman must always have at least one child, so retention should never drop the last child table in a set.
+Also note that a partition set managed by pg_partman must always have at least one child, so retention will never drop the last child table in a set.